ros2/design/articles/qos_deadline_liveliness_lifespan.md

 For Publishers it establishes the level of reporting that they will provide to Subscribers that they are alive.

 Topics will support the following levels of liveliness:
-- LIVELINESS_DEFAULT - Use the ROS specified default for liveliness (which is LIVELINESS_AUTOMATIC).
+- LIVELINESS_SYSTEM_DEFAULT - Use the ROS specified default for liveliness (which is LIVELINESS_AUTOMATIC).
 - LIVELINESS_AUTOMATIC - The signal that establishes a Topic is alive comes from the ROS rmw layer.
-- LIVELINESS_MANUAL_NODE - The signal that establishes a Topic is alive is at the node level.
+- LIVELINESS_MANUAL_BY_NODE - The signal that establishes a Topic is alive is at the node level.
 Publishing a message on any outgoing channel on the node or an explicit signal from the application to assert liveliness on the node will mark all outgoing channels on the node as being alive.
-- LIVELINESS_MANUAL_TOPIC - The signal that establishes a Topic is alive is at the Topic level.
+- LIVELINESS_MANUAL_BY_TOPIC - The signal that establishes a Topic is alive is at the Topic level.
 Only publishing a message on the Topic or an explicit signal from the application to assert liveliness on the Topic will mark the Topic as being alive.

 In order for a Subscriber to listen to a Publisher's Topic the level of liveliness tracking they request must be equal or less verbose than the level of tracking provided by the Publisher and the time until considered not alive set by the Subscriber must be greater than the time set by the Publisher.

 ### Lifespan

 The lifespan policy establishes a contract for how long a message remains valid.
-The lifespan QoS policy only applies to Topics.
 For Subscriptions it establishes the length of time a message is considered valid, after which time it will not be received.
 For Publishers it establishes the length of time a message is considered valid, after which time it will be removed from the Topic history and no longer sent to Subscribers.

-- LIFESPAN_DEFAULT - Use the ROS specified default for lifespan (which is LIFESPAN_NONE).
-- LIFESPAN_NONE - Messages do not have a time at which they expire.
-- LIFESPAN_ENABLED - Messages will have a lifespan enforced.
+A lifespan time of 0 will disable the lifespan tracking.
+The default lifespan time will be 0.

 ### DDS QoS Relation

-These new policies are all based on the DDS QoS policies, but they do not require a DDS in order for an rmw implementation to support them.
+These new policies are all based on the DDS QoS policies, but they do not require DDS in order for an rmw implementation to support them.
 More detailed information on the DDS specifics of these policies can be found below in Appendix A.

 ### ROS Changes